Does your company try to cheat your customer?

 Another solution, of course, is just to be more honest.

-So to end on a (relative) high, here are a few examples of businesses who “tell it like it is.”
+So to end on a (relative) high, here are a few examples of businesses that “tell it like it is.”

-One company who has benefited from telling the truth – and there aren’t that many! – is Avis.
+One company that has benefited from telling the truth – and there aren’t that many! – is Avis.

 Their “We try harder” campaign launched in 1962, turned into a strategy for the whole business – and took Avis from an 18% market share to 34% in a very short time.